 The mine would use a special new technique to excavate the ore body 7,000 feet underground.
-The material removed from this mine would cover thousands of acres of public land with toxic mine waste, and when the mine is closed it would leave behind a crater up to two miles wide and 1,000 feet deep.
+Material removed from the mine would cover thousands of acres of public land with toxic mine waste, and when the mine was eventually closed it would leave behind a crater up to two miles wide and 1,000 feet deep.
 Oak Flat would be utterly destroyed and remain unsafe for human visitation in perpetuity.

 Rio Tinto has recently been in the news for destroying a sacred site in Australia, the Juukan Gorge.
 In response to shareholder pressure the CEO resigned, and the company issued a statement to say, “never again.”

 In January 2021 the Apache Stronghold filed a historic lien on the land, per the 1852 Treaty of Santa Fe that had granted Apaches a parcel of land that included Oak Flat.
 This and the lawsuits from the Stronghold, Tribe and allies have slowed the land exchange.
 While the cases are being heard, the U.S. Forest Service has committed to no land exchange for 55 days.
 During this time we will continue to put pressure on all responsible to save Oak Flat from Resolution Copper.